Shoppers lined up over the weekend at Pier 1 imports locations in Wilmington, where signs advertised going-out-of-business sales.

 "When we see retail tenants in this town, so often they're looking for 1,500 to 2,000 square feet," said Johnson, who is not involved in listing the Pier 1 spaces in Wilmington.
 "Finding larger users is more difficult."

-At Hanover Center, the space has advantages, Kelly said.
+At Hanover Center, the space has advantages, Kelley said.

 "I think it's positioned well at the light there at Floral [Parkway] and Oleander.
 It's got great visibility, and we think it's a great space," he said.
 "I think we'll continue to evaluate all options as we work through COVID and the state phased reopening strategy."